Childhood cancer: Treatment

-Childhood cancer treatment is individualized and varies based on the severity & type of cancer.
+Childhood cancer treatment is individualized and varies based on the severity and type of cancer.
 In general, treatment can include surgical resection, chemotherapy, radiation therapy, or immunotherapy.

-Recent medical advances have improved our understanding of the genetic basis of childhood cancers.
+Recent medical advances have allowed for an improved understanding of the genetic basis of childhood cancers.
 Treatment options are expanding, and precision medicine for childhood cancers is a rapidly growing area of research.

 The side effects of chemotherapy can result in immediate and long-term treatment-related comorbidities.
 For children undergoing treatment for high-risk cancer, more than 80% experience life-threatening or fatal toxicity as a result of their treatment.

-Psychosocial Care
+Psychosocial care

 Psychosocial care of children with cancer is also important during the cancer journey, but the implementation of evidence-based interventions need to be further spread across pediatric cancer centers.
 In general, psychosocial care can include therapy with a psychologist or psychiatrist, referral to a social worker, or referral to a pastoral counselor.
 Family-centered psychosocial care is one approach that can be used to not only support the patient's psychosocial well-being but also support the parents and any caregivers of the patient.

-Play Therapy
+Play therapy

 One type of psychosocial care for children with cancer is play therapy, which means that the child is using an essential part of childhood to increase mental and physical well-being while reducing the negative emotions that come from being in the hospital.
 Children need to engage in play, even if they are in a hospital.
 Some types of play therapy use distraction tactics for intervening on anxiety, while also allowing children to communicate their feelings by reflecting on abilities and emotions that they are using as they adapt to the new environment of the hospital.

 There are multiple types of play therapy, including medical play, pretend play, or direct play.
 Medical play reduces anxiety and stress by using medical tools or equipment to explain fears of treatments, procedures, and hospital settings.
 Other types of play therapy include drawing therapy, painting therapy, puzzle therapy, and storytelling.
 Drawing, painting, storytelling, and puzzle play therapy are relaxing techniques that do not take too much energy from the patient, so they can avoid fatigue while also engaging in psychosocial and mental development, and creativity.
 Further, these are accessible types of therapy for children as they are easy to engage in, affordable, and liked by children.

 Drawing, painting, puzzle therapy, and storytelling as play therapy techniques all help to reduce anxiety and fear in a hospital setting, which also helps to increase cooperative behavior in children with cancer.
 Play therapy is effective not only for just the children but also for improving relationships between hospital staff and children.
 Improving this relationship can lead to children being more open about their fears and anxieties and help them gain a sense of independence.

 In children with leukemia, it has been found that play therapy decreases adverse psychosocial outcomes, like pain and fatigue.